 European eInvoicing standard EN 16931

-The Peppol International Invoicing model is based on the European eInvoicing standard as well as requirements collected from non-European participants of the who are governed by non-EU legislation.
+The Peppol International Invoicing model is based on the European eInvoicing standard as well as requirements collected from non-European participants who are governed by non-EU legislation.

 The EN 16931 is built according to a standardization request issued by the European Commission with basis in Directive 2014/55 on electronic invoicing.
 That standardization request sets the scope of the EN to support EU Directives, mainly the VAT Directive 2006/112.
-Consequently, when applying the EN 16931 in countries where EU Directives do not apply the EN can not be implemented without changing it in ways that are defined as Extension, as defined in the EN 16931 – part5.
+Consequently, when applying the EN 16931 in countries where EU Directives do not apply, the EN can not be implemented without changing it in ways that are defined as Extension, as defined in the EN 16931 – part5.

-The Peppol International Invoicing Model is an extended version of the EN where specification of business terms that can not be applied outside of Europe are generalized (extended) so that the non-EU requirement are accommodated.
-Consequently, the EN 16931 can be defined as a compliant restriction of the Peppol International Model.
-Specification created by other countries to support their legislation can also be specified as restriction of the PINT model.
+The Peppol International Invoicing model is an extended version of the EN where specification of business terms that can not be applied outside of Europe are generalized (extended) so that the non-EU requirements are accommodated.
+Consequently, the EN 16931 will become a compliant restriction of the Peppol International Model.
+Specifications created by other countries to support their legislation will also be specified as restrictions of the PINT model.

 Peppol BIS Billing 3.0